Skip to main content

 Former youth coach charged in sex sting

-• Who: A former youth coach (name not specified in the Yahoo News item)
+• Who: A former youth coach (name and former team/organization details were not fully available in the MSN report link provided)

-• What: Charged following a law-enforcement sex sting operation
+• What: Charged in connection with a sex sting operation, according to MSN’s reporting

 Related Topics